aicenter/FUP/labs/lab06.md

 Modify the implementation of the interpreter from the lecture so that it uses your purely functional tape.

 ::: tip Hint
-The implementation from the lecture uses a global mutable tape which is defined once and then only reset when executing a program.
+The implementation from the lecture uses a global mutable tape, which is defined once and then only reset when executing a program.
-Apart from the tape, the interpreter keeps its state in accumulators `prg` containing remaining commands and `input` storing the remaining input.
+Apart from the tape, the interpreter keeps its state in the accumulators `prg` containing remaining commands and `input` storing the remaining input.
 You have to add one more accumulator tracking the tape.
 :::